 Getting Pregnant: HIV-Positive Woman and HIV-Positive Man (Seroconcordant)

 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are an HIV+ woman and an HIV+ man seeking information on getting pregnant, the options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.
+If you are a woman living with HIV and a man living with HIV seeking information on getting pregnant, the options below will help you understand what might be the best for you, and to prepare for discussions with your health care provider.
 (For other options, you can return to the main "Getting Pregnant and HIV" page.)

 Home Insemination With Donor Sperm